matiasbeltramone/matiasbeltramone/README.md

 - 🔭 I'm currently working as Software Developer.
 - 🌱 I’m currently learning Node.js, and improving my skills on Javascript/Typescript.
+- 🌱 I’m currently learning about Jest & Cucumber on Typescript.
 - 👨‍💻 I'm working with PHP and Laravel as a main technologies.
 - 👯 I’m looking to collaborate on technology / education projects.
 - 🥅 2021 Goals: Contribute more to learning communities.